-Each section breaks down common terms and strategies to help finance professionals understand how to apply AI in ways that are practical and aligned with how FP&A teams operate today.
+Each section breaks down common terms and strategies to help finance professionals understand how to apply AI in ways that're practical and aligned with how FP&A teams operate today.

 Unlike regular automation that follows fixed rules, AI systems learn from data over time.
-They get smarter as they process more information, adapting to new patterns and improving their accuracy.
+They'll get smarter as they process more information, adapting to new patterns and improving their accuracy.

 Here's how traditional FP&A compares to AI-powered FP&A: